firesidefiction/firesidefiction.github.io/_posts/books/2023-05-16-if-wishes-were-obfuscation-codes.md

 ### Start reading!

+One of the most exciting things about _If Wishes Were Obfuscation Codes and Other Stories_ is "Code Switching," an epic rap novella that Fireside is publishing for the first time.
+It's the story of Jean-Michel, a high school football player who would be destined for stardom, if he wasn't about to die.
+The thing is, in a world where Electric Resurrection has conquered death, he doesn't have to pass on... if he's willing to accept a few conditions.
+[You can read the first chapter for free.](https://preview.mailerlite.io/emails/webview/389785/97856278024423127)

 Sarah Gailey’s _Stone Soup_ newsletter published Malon’s brand-new story [“Blackout, White Space”](https://stone-soup.ghost.io/blackout-and-white-space/) in July.
 It’s an intimate look into the alt-Chicago world of _If Wishes Were Obfuscation Codes and Other Stories_.
 It’s not included in the collection, but it’s a great taste of Malon’s writing and storytelling.

 ### Praise for the collection